 Our last lunch of the quarter is here and, as always, we offer something artistic with which to end the quarter.
 Please join us for some improv comedy with Piebenga Plumbing!

-Volume 94 of The Journal of Religion, edited by Divinity School faculty and published by the University of Chicago Press, is now available.
+Volume 94, No. 4 of The Journal of Religion, edited by Divinity School faculty and published by the University of Chicago Press, is now available.

 Franklin Perkins will deliver a series of lectures on "The Problem of Evil and the Relation between Heaven and Human in Classical Chinese Philosophy."